 - To ensure that our customers have reliable electric service.

 SCES trims trees at 10-foot minimum clearances from high-voltage distribution power lines on 3-year circuit rotations and 25-foot minimum clearances from transmission lines on 5-year trim rotations utilizing the Lateral Trim method.
 SCES does not trim around customer service drop wires.
 The Lateral Trim method directs new growth away from power lines, thereby reducing the amount of necessary future trimming.
 The Lateral Trim method also reduces the amount of biological damage to trimmed trees in contrast to such methods as Topping, Tipping and Rounding-over.
 The Lateral Trim method is recognized and approved by The National Arbor Day Foundation, The International Society of Arboriculture and other entities within the utility forestry industry.
 SCES removes fallen trees from power lines, including customer service drop wires.
 In order to restore power, SCES also removes any trees that have fallen due to storms or decay that are obstructing the utility right-of-way.
 However, wood and brush from fallen trees are not removed by SCES.
 Customers are advised to contact their local Department of Public Works, trash collector, or professional tree removal company for advice on disposal of storm-related debris.

 Outdoor lighting is available to SCES customers for a monthly charge.
 SCES will supply, install, and maintain the light fixture, all the equipment pertaining to the fixture, and furnish electrical energy to the light fixture.
 Outdoor light charges vary and all lights may not be available in all situations.

-The average home in the Tennessee Valley uses 14,400 kilowatt-hours of power each year.
-That means buying just two blocks of Green Power Switch at a cost of $8 a month will match about 25 percent of your home’s electricity use with renewable energy.
+The average home in the Tennessee Valley uses 1,200 kilowatt-hours of power each month.
+That means buying just two blocks of Green Switch at a cost of $4 a month will match about 16 percent of your home’s electricity use with renewable energy.

 Learn more here: